LukasMurdock/LukasMurdock.github.io/_posts/2019-09-26-Lessons-in-creativity.md

 Audio is truly one of the most elusive parts of a creative project.
 It's something that so easily makes or breaks an entire project for getting the emotional response of the viewer you seek.
 After hours of searching, worn down and beaten from the countless _no, nos, not this one either, oh hell no.... uuuuggggh_, I selected a track.

 ### Shipping it
-It's not perfect, but it exists.
+It's not perfect, it needs a lot of polish... but it exists.
 And there's pride to be had in that.
 Now on to the next one.
 View the final project here.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5C4NV5wVapc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>